 The Latvian Competition Council, the authority enforcing the competition rules in Latvia, was established in January 1998.
-The Competition Council consists of four members of the Council and a chairman of the Council, all appointed for a five-year term by the Cabinet of Ministers upon recommendation of the minister of economics.
-Decisions of the Competition Council are taken by a simple majority.
+The Competition Council consists of four members and a chairman, all appointed for a five-year term by the Cabinet of Ministers upon recommendation of the minister of economics.
+Decisions of the Competition Council are taken by a simple majority vote.
 The day-to-day work of the Competition Council is carried out by the Competition Office, managed by the office director.
 The work of the Office is organised in six departments.
-In 2005, the Competition Council employed 46 staff.
+At the time of writing, the Competition Council employs 53 staff.